 “While we still don’t understand the exact reasons why phthalates are independently linked to disease, we do know the chemicals impact on the human endocrine system, which controls hormone release that regulate[s] the body’s growth, metabolism, and sexual development and function.”

 Alongside the connection between elevated phthalate levels and chronic disease, the team also found that higher levels are associated with an increase in inflammatory biomarkers.
-This backs up other work demonstrating the pro-inflammatory effects of phthalates.
+This backs up other work demonstrating the

 Chronic diseases, such as cardiovascular disease and type 2 diabetes, are often referred to as lifestyle diseases.
 This is because lifestyle factors, such as inactivity, diet, and smoking, play a significant role in their development.